 A Day Trading Addiction Feels Bad

 For the entire morning up until the market closed at 1 pm PST, I felt like a gambling addict.
 My anxiety shot up and I simply could not relax until I forced myself to take a nap.
+I had maximum investing FOMO, which is often worse than real estate FOMO.

 Perhaps it’s because I’m not easily susceptible to addiction that feeling addicted feels so overwhelming.
 I couldn’t handle the rush for six and a half hours, which is why I had to take a nap so early!
 Usually, I take naps after lunch at around 2 pm.